The Musician's Room - Cool Quotes

 "There is a great deal of talk about loyalty from the bottom to the top.
 Loyalty from the top down is even more necessary and is much less prevalent.
 One of the most frequently noted characteristics of great men who have remained great is loyalty to their subordinates." - George Patton

-"Democracy is two wolves and one lamb voting on who is for dinner." - Ben Franklin
+"Democracy is two wolves and a lamb voting on what to have for lunch." - Ben Franklin

 "Men never do evil so completely and cheerfully as when they do it from religious conviction." - Blaise Pascal